filipvabrousek/Exam/Swift exam/3 - Functions.md

 func servee(customer provider: @autoclosure () -> String){
     print("Serving \(provider())")
 }
-servee(customer: line.remove(at: 0)) // @autoclosure means that i can use argument as a normal parament
+servee(customer: line.remove(at: 0)) // @autoclosure means that I can use argument as a normal parament
 ```